This article shows you how to protect your assets from external online threats such as scams or malware.

-As a rule, you should generally exercise proper judgement on the web and don’t trust accounts with little content and followers that could be up to no good.
+As a rule, you should generally exercise proper judgement on the web and not trust accounts with little content and followers who could be up to no good.

 On social media platforms such as Twitter, your @username or handle is entirely unique, meaning that only one account can have it at a time.
-Therefore, you can be sure that if an account is not @bitpanda — it’s definitely not us!
+Therefore, you can be sure that if an account is not @bitpanda — it is definitely not us.
 This is a 100% safe method to verify that you’re dealing with us.

-You can also check the so-called "handle" (@clemens_bitpanda) by clicking on the user's icon.
+You can also check the bio and the so-called "handle" (@clemens_bitpanda) by clicking on the user's icon.

 Here is a list of verified Bitpanda staff who are active in our groups: